edubart/nelua-lang/docs/pages/euluna.md

-Euluna is a minimalistic, performant, safe, optionally typed, meta programmable, systems programming language with syntax close to Lua language that works either dynamically or staticaly by compiling to Lua or C.
+Euluna is a minimalistic, performant, safe, optionally typed, meta programmable, systems programming language with syntax close to Lua language that works either dynamically or statically by compiling to Lua or C.

 **Warning this language is currently highly experimental and a WIP (work in progress).**